 Tua Tagovailoa is gone, but the offense should still be among the nation's best — no matter which player lines up at QB.
 Mac Jones passed for 327 yards and three touchdowns in the bowl win vs. Michigan, plus there's 5-star QB Bryce Young.
 On defense, linebacker Dylan Moses returns after missing last season with a torn ACL.

 4. LSU (15-0)

 Yes, Heisman winner Joe Burrow is headed to the NFL after a historic senior season, with Myles Brennan possibly taking over for head coach Ed Orgeron.
-The Tigers might also lose other offensive players.
-But Biletnikoff winner Ja'Marr Chase will be back in Death Valley.
+Plus Biletnikoff winner Ja'Marr Chase will be back in Death Valley.
 However, LSU will lose DC Dave Aranda, who's left to become the Baylor head coach.

 5. Georgia (12-2)

 UGA loses a bunch of stars, from QB Jake Fromm and RB D'Andre Swift to its experienced offensive linemen.
 But when it comes to talent, Georgia will again be up there among Clemson, Alabama and Ohio State.
 The Bulldogs got a boost with Wake Forest transfer QB Jamie Newman picking UGA.
-And the Dawgs will again have one of the top defenses in the country.
+The Dawgs will also again have one of the top defenses in the country.